punkave/kickshirts/README.md

 # kickshirts

-This app displays all the Kickstarter projects that feature T-shirts as reward items.
+This node-powered web app displays all the Kickstarter projects that feature T-shirts as reward items.
+We thought people would go nuts for it, but... not so much.
+So we're open-sourcing the code to benefit those who are interested in scraping data from Kickstarter and/or scraping data with Node in general.

 ## Setup

+First, get node installed if you don't have it already.

+Then you can run:

+    npm install

 There are two scripts: `build.js` and `server.js`.
 The `build.js` script builds a database in `data/shirts.json`.
-There's a cron job on the server that runs it nightly.
 But you don't want to wait for that, so just do:

     mkdir -p data
     cp shirts.json.gz data